 The Super Fab Lab will triple the existing Fab Lab’s size — and will open the doors to innovation to the wider community.
 With the Set Up Shop program, the Super Fab Lab will partner with other organizations to offer an experience in which budding entrepreneurs can make their business dreams come true.

 Since 2019, the Anchorage Community Land Trust (ACLT) has offered free business training, product design, and lending services to entrepreneurs at every stage of business development.
 Targeted to Anchorage neighborhoods like Mountain View, Fairview, Spenard, and Muldoon, the original Set Up Shop program has empowered women and people of color to launch and run their own businesses.

 Set Up Shop participants learn how to develop a business plan and brand and market their products; they also gain access to accounting, web design, licensing, and permitting, plus support from Cook Inlet Lending Center (CILC) with applying for small business loans.

 With Indigenous Set Up Shop, which started this month, ACLT and CILC are collaborating with CITC to offer the program exclusively for Alaska Native, American Indian, and Native Hawaiian entrepreneurs.
-Access to the Super Fab Lab will provide program participants with access to resources that help them design and manufacture product; they’ll be able to develop prototypes, screen-print merchandise, solve business problems, and much more, all with the support of Super Fab Lab educators.
+Access to the Super Fab Lab will provide program participants with resources that help them design and manufacture products; they’ll be able to develop prototypes, screen-print merchandise, solve business problems, and much more, all with the support of Super Fab Lab educators.